 - ii.
 The District Commissioner and District Chair are ex-officio members of the Group Scout Council. - iii.
 Membership of the Group Scout Council ceases upon: - the resignation of the member; - the dissolution of the Council; - the termination of membership by Headquarters following a recommendation by the Group Executive Committee. - iv.
-The Group Scout Council must hold an Annual General Meeting within six months of the financial year end to: - receive and consider the Annual Report of the Group Executive Committee, including the annual statement of accounts; - approve the Group Scout Leader's nomination of the Group Chair and nominated members of the Group Executive Committee; - elect a Group Secretary and Group Treasurer;

-- elect certain members of the Group Executive Committee; - appoint an auditor or independent examiner or scrutineer as required.
+The Group Scout Council must hold an Annual General Meeting within six months of the financial year end to: - receive and consider the Trustees' Annual Report and the annual statement of accounts (following completion of their examination by an appropriate auditor, independent examiner, or scrutineer); prepared by the Group Executive Committee, - approve the Group Scout Leader's nomination of the Group Chair and nominated members of the Group Executive Committee; - elect a Group Secretary and Group Treasurer; - elect members to of the Group Executive Committee; - appoint an auditor, independent examiner or scrutineer as required; - adopt (or reconfirm) certain resolutions: - o agree the quorum for each of meetings of the Group Scout Council, meetings of the Group Executive Committee and meetings of any sub-Committees (see Rule 3.24(d)(iii)) - o agree the number of members that may be elected to the Group Executive Committee (see Rule 3.24(b)(iii Elected Members)